circular-code/funfunquiz/README.md

 }
 ```

-The app is hosted here: https://chemicalrocketeer.github.io/funfunmentorship/
+The app is hosted here: WIP

 ## Contributing
 Feel free to open up a PR if you want to help feel free to participate.